Self Government In A Sentence

-Learn how to use Self Government in a sentence and make better sentences with word `Self Government` by reading from 97 Self Government sentence examples.
+Learn how to use self government in a sentence and make better sentences with `self government` by reading self government sentence examples.

 - Its recommendations led to the Ceylonese gaining limited self government.